PythonCharmers/CoursePreparation/what_to_expect.md

 ## Supplemental materials

-In face-to-face courses, we will give you printed course notes and a USB stick containing many useful Python-related resources.
+In a face-to-face course, we will give you printed course notes and a USB stick containing many useful Python-related resources.

-In online courses, you will have access to these resources via our cloud server and you can download them for your own use after the course.
+In an online course, you will have access to these resources via our cloud server and you can download them for your own use during or after the course.

 The materials include: